 Forget alcohol, homework and partying – the most challenging issue for parents now is the smartphone lodged firmly in our offsprings’ grubby hands.
 They are spending more and more time online, and every week a new study emerges warning about the consequences; from social isolation to lack of concentration, to bullying, bad language and exposure to porn.

-Most recently a new book, iGen: Why Today’s Super-connected Kids are Growing Up Less Rebellious, More Tolerant, Less Happy… by Jean M Twenge, claimed that the generation born between 1995 and 2012 were, for the first time, more likely to kill themselves than each other.
+Another note of caution has come from the recently published book, iGen: Why Today’s Super-connected Kids are Growing Up Less Rebellious, More Tolerant, Less Happy by Jean M Twenge, which claimed that the generation born between 1995 and 2012 were, for the first time, more likely to kill themselves than each other.
 And yet, at the same time as these dark warnings come the tech cheerleaders – those, like Robert Hannigan, the former boss of GCHQ, who say that children should spend more time online to “save the country”, or like researcher Dr Andrew Przybylski of the Oxford Internet Institute, who argue that moderate levels of screen time a day allow teens to “relax and decompress”.

 It’s a minefield of confusion because it is all so new.
-It’s hard to remember the pre-smartphone age, and yet the iPhone celebrated its 10th birthday just a couple of weeks ago.
+It’s hard to remember the pre-smartphone age, and yet the iPhone celebrated its 10th birthday at the end of 2017.
 When it first arrived it was too expensive for most, but within the last few years it has become ubiquitous among under-18s, who often inherit their parents’ pre-upgrade phones.
 And as new social media and games have sprung up like sweet shops, young people are more than happy to gobble them up.

 As parents we’re in the unique position of having no rule book, map or compass to guide us in this new world, and cannot even turn to our own parents for advice.
 Most of us grew up in an age of no mobile phones… of books, magazines and long chats on the home phone (ours stretched from my parents’ bedroom to mine, creating a perilous tripwire).
 As adults we’ve stumbled into this unregulated digital space blindly, knowing that we should embrace it, and get to grips with digital, because it is changing everything, from work to shopping to socialising.